kserve/website/docs/sdk_docs/sdk_doc.md

 # KServe Python SDK
-Python SDK for KServe Server and Client.
+Python SDK for KServe controller plane client and data plane serving runtime API.

 ## Installation

-KServe Python SDK can be installed by `pip` or `Setuptools`.
+KServe Python SDK can be installed by `pip` or `poetry`.

 ### pip install